 |Wind Energy Project Manager||57,700 ARS|

-Oil / Gas / Energy / Mining salaries in Argentina range from 14,800 ARS per month (minimum average salary) to 94,100 ARS per month (maximum average salary, actual maximum is higher).
+Salaries in Oil / Gas / Energy / Mining in Argentina range from 14,800 ARS (starting average salary) to 94,100 ARS (maximum average salary, actual maximum is higher).
+To clarify, the number presented is not the legally mandated minimum wage.
+Rather, it represents the lowest figure reported in a salary survey that involved thousands of participants and professionals from across the entire country.

 Professionals with experience of more than five years tend to earn on average 36% more than those with five years or less of work experience.